Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 Fediverse servers connect to each other using traditional sustainable methods that email and websites have used for decades.

-I thought “decentralised” meant blockchain/web3?
+I thought “decentralised” meant blockchain/web3/cryptocurrency?

 No.

 The so-called “web3” is just marketing crap that con artists have used to promote blockchain-based get-rich-quick schemes ⧉.
-Part of the deceptive marketing around web3 scams includes trying to steal the term “decentralised”, but in reality blockchain schemes are just about trying to make money through dodgy investments, they don’t care about their users.
+Part of the deceptive marketing around web3 scams includes trying to steal the term “decentralised”, but in reality blockchain and cryptocurrency schemes are just about trying to make money through dodgy investments, they don’t care about their users.

 So, what is a true decentralised social network?